 Fleet wise the summer (July/August) proved quiet, there being few transfers and just two withdrawals for the Class 25ís.
 Again the Eastern Region continued withdrawals of Classes 08/20/40 with the consequent reshuffling of other power.
 At the beginning of August Swindon contained thirty nine Class 25ís whilst Derby Works finally broke up the remains of 25295 which had been withdrawn back in June 1978, the honour of being the longest withdrawn now passed to 25092, retired in May 1980 and also at Derby.
 Crew training runs had commenced using HSTís prior to their introduction over the NE - SW route in October.
 July witnessed the final closure of the Woodhead route and the retirement of the fleet of Class 76ís, this would also signal the imminent closure of Reddish depot, a location where Class 25ís could always be found.

 The Stanlow - Heysham Harbour oil tanks was in the hands of 25050 & 25213 on July 13th whilst the Preston Division inspection saloon visited Heysham on July 22nd behind 25219.
-On July 20th 25035 towed fire damaged 45052 from Bromsgrove to Derby Works, the Peak having caught fire two days earlier on a Leeds - Paignton working.
+On July 20th 25035 towed fire damaged 45052 from Bromsgrove to Tyseley, the Peak having caught fire two days earlier on a Leeds - Paignton working, Tyseley repaired the fire damage and provided 45052 with an 'E' exam, returning to service during September.
 On July 23rd Derby turned out 25177 & 25158 to work the 10.05 service to St Pancras, both were replaced at Bedford by a Peak after 25158 failed.
 Further west TDB968009 (24142) was noted at Cardiff July 25th, having recently arrived from Reading.

 The end of July saw a number of excursions reaching Aberystwyth, July 26th 25164 & 25130 arrived with day trippers from Gloucester, 25254 & 25278 from Lincoln, both specials having used Class 47ís as far as Wolverhampton.
 On 29th a trip from Derby used 25056 & 25270 interestingly being exchanged at Wolverhampton with 25149 & 25175!
 On the Crewe - Cardiff run the Class 33ís continued to dominate the workings with few substitutions, 25058 was noted on July 25thís 16.02 Crewe - Cardiff and 25221 on 27thís 17.10 Cardiff - Crewe.